SmartBoy84/rbg-wonderland/README.md

 Thanks to RarBG for creating TorrentAPI and documenting it!
 <hr>

-Finally, Feel free to contribute however you like, I know my code is **far** from perfect!
+Finally, feel free to contribute however you like, I know my code is **far** from perfect!